Kalypso Logo

 Tour Overview

-This is a tour specifically designed to sight all the 24 Western Ghats endemics as well as most of the 68 South Indian endemics, besides the more than 500 species of birds in the peninsula and the endemic mammals like the Nilgiri Tahr and the Nilgiri Langur.
 Southern India is home to some of the best National parks and wildlife sanctuaries in India.
-Most of these parks are located on the sides of the Western Ghats, one of the 35 bio-diversity ‘hot spots’ on earth due to its large volume of endemic species and diversity.
-Our journey will take us through the lowland forests of Thattekkad to Periyar Tiger Reserve and onwards to the high altitude montane forests & grasslands at Munnar, Ooty, the dry forests at Chinnar & Mudumalai & ending up at Ranganthittu near Mysore.
+Most of these parks are located on the sides of the Western Ghats, one of the 36 bio-diversity ‘hot spots’ on earth due to its large volume of endemic species and diversity.
+Our journey will take us through the lowland forests of Thattekkad to Periyar Tiger Reserve and onwards to the high altitude montane forests & grasslands at Munnar, Ooty, the dry forests at Chinnar & Mudumalai, the dry lands near Mysore and the Ranganthittu sanctuary.
+This comprehensive itinerary promises unparalleled opportunities to witness unique flora and fauna, providing a deep immersion into the diverse ecosystems of Southern India.

 South India Endemic Birding Tour